 InterContinental Tegucigalpa at Multiplaza Mall

-A perfect day in Tegucigalpa begins with a delicious buffet breakfast in our restaurant The Market, where you can enjoy exquisite food prepared especially for you to enjoy the ¨Catracho¨ cuisine, among the options you can delight dishes such as baleadas, pupusas, refried beans, fresh local cheese and plantains.
+A perfect day in Tegucigalpa begins with a delicious breakfast buffet in our restaurant The Market, where you can enjoy exquisite food prepared especially for you to enjoy the ¨Catracho¨ cuisine.
+Among the options you can try delicious dishes such as baleadas, pupusas, refried beans, fresh local cheese and plantains.
 If you want to taste an excellent cup of Honduran coffee you can visit Espresso Americano, Coffeholic or Galeanos Cafe located in the surroundings of the Hotel.
-After fulfilling your hunger, if you're adventurous it will only take you approximately 25 minutes to enjoy hiking in our National Park La Tigra which is a cloudy tropical forest with a high diversity of flora and fauna where besides it's lush beauty also has an important Honduran history.
+If you are feeling adventurous, it only takes approximately 25 minutes to enjoy a hike in our National Park La Tigra, which is a cloudy tropical forest with a high diversity of flora and fauna.
+Besides it's lush beauty, this park also has an important Honduran history.
 On the way to the park, you can watch the landscape of the city and the statue of Christ of Picacho located in Picacho National Park.

 El patio is the perfect choice for lunch with their traditional honduran food.
 This is an excellent place for travelers in search of a “Honduran experience”, featuring excellent asado, traditionally dressed waiters and roving mariachi for the delight of your ears.
 Each main course is served with several appetizer, so bring an appetite.
 Just one "plato fuerte" is often enough for two.
 Their pinchos (skewers of roasted meat and vegetables) and "The Conquistador" plate are highly recommended.
 Then you should enjoy a short walk through the historic center of Tegucigalpa, where you can visit museums and enjoy the colonial architecture of more than 4 main churches and later you can visit Valle de Angeles, a small colonial town where they have several art galleries and places for you to buy a lot of souvenirs.

-A concert of our symphony orchestra at the historic and beautiful Teatro Nacional Manuel Bonilla is a great way to entertain your senses while waiting for a delicious dinner in the most glamorous restaurant named La Cumbre.
-Located 1500 feet above the city, La Cumbre Restaurant besides its delicious dishes, it also offers the most beautiful view in Tegucigalpa at night.
+A concert of our symphony orchestra at the historic and beautiful Teatro Nacional Manuel Bonilla is a great way to spend your time while waiting for a delicious dinner in the most glamorous restaurant named La Cumbre.
+Located 1500 feet above the city, this restaurant offers the most beautiful view in Tegucigalpa by night, besides its delicious dishes.
 Tip for entree: Camembert Cheese with Strawberry dressing.
-After having a perfect day in the outside of the hotel, you must reserve a 1 hour relaxing massage in our InterContinental Spa so it help you sleep like a baby or, you can enjoy the rest of your evening with our Jazz nights with "Satuye" on Thursdays or dance to the beat of tropical music at our Latin Nights with the band "Son de Tepas" on Fridays.
+After having a perfect day in the outside of the hotel, I recommend you take a relaxing massage in our InterContinental Spa or, enjoy the rest of your evening with our Jazz nights with "Satuye" on Thursdays and the beat of tropical music at our Latin Nights with the band "Son de Tepas" on Fridays.

 Coffee and cigars